rohan-varma/rohan-varma.github.io/_posts/2017-5-16-Neural-Net-Tensorflow.md

 ### Review: From binary to multi-class classification

-The most important change in moving from a binary (negative/positive) classification model to one that can classify training instances into many different classes (say, 10, for MNIST) is that our vector of weights $$w$ changes into a matrix $$W$$.
+The most important change in moving from a binary (negative/positive) classification model to one that can classify training instances into many different classes (say, 10, for MNIST) is that our vector of weights $$w$$ changes into a matrix $$W$$.

 Each row of weights we learn represents the parameters for a certain class: